PM Dhan Dhanya Krishi Yojana Explained: Farmers’ Benefits, Funding & Implementation.

 6. Pradhan Mantri Fasal Bima Yojana (PMFBY): This crop insurance scheme promotes risk-taking and modern practices by covering crop failure risks.

-7. Soil Health Cards: Over 25 crore Soil Health Cards have been issued, guiding farmers on fertiliser use to enhance yields while minimising chemical fertilisers.
+7. Soil Health Cards: The Government has issued over 25 crore Soil Health Cards to guide farmers on the use of fertilizers as well as to minimize chemical fertilizers.

-8. Fertiliser Subsidies: A substantial allocation of over Rs 1.67 lakh crore in 2025-26 for fertilizer subsidies constitutes nearly 70% of the agriculture budget.
+8. Fertilizer Subsidies: A substantial allocation of over Rs 1.67 lakh crore in 2025-26 for fertilizer subsidies constitutes nearly 70% of the agriculture budget.

 9. Institutional Credit Expansion & Kisan Credit Card (KCC): Short-term agricultural credit grew from Rs 6.4 lakh crore in 2014-15 to Rs 15.07 lakh crore in 2023-24, enhancing farmers’ access to necessary inputs.
 As of 2024, there are 7.75 crore active KCC accounts, totaling ₹9.81 lakh crore in loans.